jonathanpaulson/minions/README.md

 1. Install [sbt](http://www.scala-sbt.org/download.html), the scala build tool.
 2. Clone this github repo to any desired directory and navigate to that directory.
 3. Run `sbt`.
-4. Within sbt, run `compile` to compile the server.
-5. Within sbt, run `fastOptJS` to compile the client via ScalaJS into Javascript.
+4. Within sbt, run `buildEverything` to compile everything.
+This is equivalent to `compile` (build the server), `fastOptJS` (compile the client via ScalaJS to Javascript), and `copyStuffTask` (create a web/ folder and copy everything there, where the server expects it).
+5. Outside of sbt, edit application.conf to have whatever settings you like.
-6. Within sbt, you can now run `MinionsJVM/run` to run the server.
+6. Within sbt, you can now run `minionsJVM/run` to run the server.
-7. In a browser, you can now open client/minionsclient_dev.html to run the dev client.
+7. In a browser, browse to http://localhost:8080/?username=<YOUR USERNAME HERE>&side=<0 OR 1>.

 Run `package` if you would like to generate a standalone executable JAR file for the server.
 Run `fullOptJS` to build the production client.
 The only difference with fastOptJS is that it's slower to compile but optimizes more.
-You can then run it via client/minionsclient.html.
+Note that there is no equivalent of copyStuffTask defined yet for this mode, you have to do things manually.

 ### Project Organization
 The code consists of two projects: server and client, each one with its own source directory, structured in the usual way for an sbt project.